ergest/sql_patterns/Book/chap5.md

 So how do we deal with these issues?

-### Pattern1: Ignore Bad Data
+### Pattern 1: Ignore Bad Data
 One of the easiest ways to deal with formatting issues when converting data is to simply ignore bad formatting.
-What this means is we simply skip the malformed rows and don't deal with them at all.
+What this means is we simply skip the malformed rows and just don't deal with them.
 This works great in cases when the error is unfixable or occurs very rarely.
-So if a few rows out of 10 million are malformed and can't be fixed we can skip them
+So if a few rows out of 10 million are malformed and can't be fixed we can skip them.

 However the `CAST()` function will fail if it encounters an issue, as we just saw, and we want our query to be robust.
-To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` in BigQuery or `TRY_CAST()` in SQL Server.
-Not all servers provide this function though.
+To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` or `TRY_CAST().`Not all servers provide this function.
+PostgreSQL for example doesn't have built-in safe casting but it can be custom built as a UDF.

-These functions will not fail when the formatting is unexpected but return `NULL` instead which then can be handled by using `COALESCE()` to replace `NULL` with a sensible value.
+These functions will not fail when casting fails instead returning `NULL` which then can be handled by using  `IFNULL()` or `COALESCE()` to replace `NULL` with a sensible value.

 Here's how that works:
 ```sql